 Getting to Tenerife

-The island has two airports, Tenerife North and Tenerife South.
-Tenerife South Airport is considered the main airport and the one that I recommend arriving at if you’re staying in the south; otherwise, you’re looking at a €100+ taxi or a long bus journey.
+Tenerife South Airport is considered the main airport and is where I recommend arriving if you’re staying in the south.
+Otherwise, you’re looking at a €100+ taxi or a long bus journey.

 Why would you want to live here?
-Well, I moved to Tenerife because I was getting cold in mainland Europe and a few people told me it was the warmest place to be during the winter.
+I moved to Tenerife because it was getting cold in mainland Europe, and I heard it was the warmest place to be during winter.

-When you want to visit every country in the world, it doesn’t take much for me to pack up my bags and move somewhere in the spur of the moment.
-But, I realize you may want more rationale for picking up their life and moving to an island off the coast of Africa.
+When you want to visit every country in the world, it doesn’t take much for me to pack up my bags and move somewhere spontaneously.
+But I realize you may want more rationale for picking up your life and moving to Tenerife.

 Year-round warm weather

 However, it’s important to know that Tenerife has microclimates around the island.
-The south is MUCH warmer than the north, at least in the winter.
+The south is MUCH warmer than the north of Tenerife, at least in the winter.

 I spent my first few weeks living in the north and had to buy new sweaters because I wasn’t prepared.
-But now I am happily living in the south, wearing sundresses most days.
+But then I moved to the south, wearing sundresses most days.

-The other thing to know about weather in Tenerife is that it’s susceptible to ‘Calimas,’ which are wind storms from the Sahara.
-I experienced two, and they were entirely different experiences.
-The first Calima brought a warm wind over Christmas, where we enjoyed daily temperatures of 30ºC+.
+The other thing to know about Tenerife’s weather is that it’s susceptible to ‘Calimas,’ which are wind storms from the Sahara.
+I experienced two, and they were entirely different.
+The first Calima brought a warm wind over Christmas, and we enjoyed daily temperatures of 30ºC+.

 Same time zone as mainland Europe

-Many digital nomads in Europe choose to live in Tenerife because it’s Greenwich Mean Time (GMT), the same as the UK and Portugal.
-If you’re looking for somewhere to escape the cold winters of Europe but need to stay around the same time zone, Tenerife is a great choice.
+Many digital nomads in Europe choose to live in Tenerife because it has Greenwich Mean Time (GMT), the same as the UK and Portugal.
+If you’re looking for somewhere to escape the cold European winters but need to stay within the same time zone, Tenerife is a great choice.

 Digital nomad community

-One big reason that so many people choose Tenerife is the excellent year-round surf conditions.
+Another reason many nomads choose Tenerife is the excellent year-round surf conditions.
 It’s considered one of the best surfing destinations in Europe, and there are waves for everyone, whether you’re a newbie or an advanced surfer.

-It’s not just surfing; Tenerife is a hub for all outdoor adventures.
+Tenerife is a hub for all outdoor adventures.
 You can go jet skiing, windsurfing, rock climbing, mountaineering, diving, biking, and more.
-Just about any sport imaginable, you can do here!
+Just about any sport you can think of you can do here!

-Tenerife is set up for tourists, so it’s an easy place to come and live for a few months, with all amenities readily available.
+Tenerife is set up for tourists, so it’s easy to come and live for a few months.
+All amenities are readily available.